mit-han-lab/data-efficient-gans/README.md

 ## Getting Started

-To replicate our results of *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please go to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) folder.
+To run *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please go to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) folder.

-To use DiffAugment in another codebase, we provide portable DiffAugment operations of both TensorFlow and PyTorch versions in [DiffAugment_tf.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_tf.py) and [DiffAugment_pytorch.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_pytorch.py).
-Generally, DiffAugment can be easily applied in any codebase by substituting every *D(x)* with *D(T(x))*, where *x* can be real images or fake images, *D* is the discriminator, and *T* is the DiffAugment operation.
+To use DiffAugment in your own codebase, we provide portable DiffAugment operations of both TensorFlow and PyTorch versions in [DiffAugment_tf.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_tf.py) and [DiffAugment_pytorch.py](https://github.com/mit-han-lab/data-efficient-gans/blob/master/DiffAugment_pytorch.py).
+Generally, DiffAugment can be easily applied in any model by substituting every *D(x)* with *D(T(x))*, where *x* can be real images or fake images, *D* is the discriminator, and *T* is the DiffAugment operation.
 For example,

 ```
+from DiffAugment_pytorch import DiffAugment
-from DiffAugment_tf/DiffAugment_pytorch import DiffAugment
+# from DiffAugment_tf import DiffAugment
 policy = 'color,translation,cutout' # If your dataset is as small as ours (e.g.,
 # 100 images), we recommend using the strongest DiffAugment:  Color + Translation + Cutout.
 # For large datasets, try using a subset of transformations in ['color', 'translation', 'cutout'].